Prospect Bluff Historic Sites: Civil War (1862–1863)

 During the American Civil War, Confederate troops occupied the fort, using it to protect communications from plantations in Georgia, Florida, and Alabama with the port of Apalachicola.
 In July 1863, an outbreak of malaria forced its abandonment.

-Fort Gadsden given disproportionate emphasis at historic site?
+Fort Gadsden given disproportionate emphasis at historic site

 "The settlement of former slaves has been marginalized in and has largely receded from both the scholarly and popular imagination for much of the last [20th] century."

-The most important moment in Prospect Bluff's history is arguably the Negro Fort period (1815–1816) and this is the period of significance cited in the National Register Nomination.
-However, the site was initially named for Fort Gadsden, much less significant historically.
+Among the many important moments in Prospect Bluff's history is the Negro Fort period (1815–1816) and this is the period of significance cited in the National Register Nomination.
+The site was initially named for Fort Gadsden.
 The Fort Gadsden Historic Site was created in 1961, when racial divisions may have led to downplaying the battle, although other causes such as population displacement may have contributed as well.

-The 2016 renaming of the site as Prospect Bluff Historic Sites does acknowledge in the name that more than Fort Gadsden existed there and uses a name that the residents of that area in the 19th century would have known it as.
+The 2016 renaming of the site as Prospect Bluff Historic Sites acknowledged that more than Fort Gadsden existed there and uses a name that the residents of that area in the 19th century would have known it by.